 EPCOT is dedicated to the advancements in technology and innovation along with promoting different cultures around the world.

-Hollywood Studios, which was formerly Disney MGM Studios, heavily focuses on the arts, through film and plays.
+Hollywood Studios, which was formerly Disney MGM Studios, heavily focuses on the arts, through film and live performances.

 It is the largest Disney theme park outside the United States and the only one that is fully owned and operated by The Walt Disney Company.